How to Monitor and Analyze WordPress Hosting Performance

 PageSpeed Insights - Total blocking time

-This page should be improved to get a better server response time.
+This page should be improved to reduce server response time.

 Another WordPress hosting performance issue to monitor and analyze is server uptime.